alvhix/forwarder-app/README.md

 This will execute the docker container and it will ask you for your Telegram account phone number and a code that you will receive.
 To stop the session in your Telegram account, just go to Telegram app > Settings > Privacy and security > Devices > Active sessions (just delete here the pywtdlib app)

-4. Next time you want to run the container, just use this command replacing my_container by the container you just created in the step before:
+4. Next time you want to run the container, just use this command:

    ```
-   docker start my_container
+   docker start forwader-app
    ```

 5. (Recommended): If you want to run the app for long periods of time in your server, I recommend you to create a cron job in your Linux machine to avoid an OOM.
 TDLib caches all data to be that fast, if you have a lot of chats and let the app run for long periods of time it can take all your server memory.
 To fix this possible problem, follow this steps: